chethanm99/mentoring/mentees/README.md

 **What if I'm not skilled/experienced enough to participate yet?**
-Suggest complementary short courses to upskill Continue to interact with the community to build experience and understanding
+Suggest complementary short courses to upskill Continue to interact with the community to build experience and understanding.

 **What support is available during mentorships?**
 Mentorship programs such as LFX and Google Summer of Code are coordinated by various Maintainers who help to facilitate your experience.

-Questions, feedback, liaising between involved parties Mentors provide guidance, encouragement and expertise Community e.g. other mentees
+Questions, feedback, and liaising between involved parties Mentors provide guidance, encouragement, and expertise Community e.g. other mentees
 Support system in ongoing development according to identified need

-**I'm applying for LFX and am interested in a project, but am stuck on next steps.
+**I'm applying for LFX and am interested in a project, but am stuck on the next steps.
 What should I do?**
-[Looking through the projects] (link needed) will highlight suggested skills, so hopefully, something in this resource will match your skillset.
+[Looking through the projects] (link needed) will highlight suggested skills, so hopefully, something in this resource will match your skill set.

 Each project has a link to a corresponding GitHub issue, so if you see something interesting, use this to reach out to the relevant project Maintainers.
 This will help you both get a sense of your suitability and what is needed to progress.

 **Are mentorships suitable for career changers?**
-LFX eligbility criteria requires that you are not a maintainer, recurring contributor, etc. with more than minimal involvement with the open source project that offers a mentorship program.
+LFX eligibility criteria require that you are not a maintainer, recurring contributor, etc. with more than minimal involvement with the open source project that offers a mentorship program.

 Check out the eligibility guide for full information.